AdaptFormer: Adapting Vision Transformers for Scalable Visual Recognition: Experiments

 \textbf{Pre-trained backbone.} We adopt the plain Vision Transformer~(ViT)~\cite{dosovitskiy-2020-vit}, \ie, ViT-Base~(ViT-B/16) as our backbone model and pre-train the model with both supervised and self-supervised approaches.
 Specifically, for \textbf{image}, we directly use the ImageNet-21k~\cite{deng-cvpr09-imagenet} supervised pre-trained model\footnotemark and MAE~\cite{he-2021-mae} self-supervised model\footnotemark.
 For \textbf{video}, we take both supervised and self-supervised pre-trained models from VideoMAE~\cite{tong-2022-videomae}.
 More details about pre-training approaches and datasets can be found in Appendix.

 \textbf{Initialization of \ourabbr.} For the original networks, we directly load the weights pre-trained on the upstream tasks and keep them frozen/untouched during the fine-tuning process.
 For the newly added modules, the weights of down-projection layers are initialized with Kaiming Normal~\cite{he2015delving}, while the biases of the additional networks and the weights of the up-projection layers are configured with zero initialization.
+The reason for the zero initialization of other layers is that in this way, the initial newly added parameters are initialized such that the new function resembles the original one at the start of the fine-tuning stage.
+We empirically found that if the initialization deviates too far from the identity function, the model is not stable to train.

 \textbf{Baseline methods.} We compare \ourabbr with three commonly used fine-tuning approaches, including (1)\emph{Linear probing:} adding an extra linear layer on top of the backbone and tuning the added parameters for evaluation.
 (2) \emph{Full Fine-tuning:} setting all the parameters learnable and tuning them together.
 (3) \emph{Visual Prompt Tuning~(VPT):}~\cite{jia-2022-vpt} fine-tuning the extra token parameters as shown in Figure~\ref{fig:prompting}.